INTERNATIONAL AFFAIRS

 - Design and synthesis of intelligent molecules, which will have impacts on functions of membrane proteins

 Our aims of researches emphasize on design and synthesis of structurally novel organic molecules, which are characteristic in terms of structural (bonding) features and intrinsic functions such as chemical reactivities and biological functions.
-Designs of such novel molecules are based on our finding new chemistry including ground-state stable non-planar amide peptides and nitrosamines, and structures of multiply positively charged molecules.
+Designs of such novel molecules are based on our finding new chemistry including groundstate stable non-planar amide peptides and nitrosamines, and structures of multiply positively charged molecules.
 We study nitrogen-pyramidal amides and related nitrosamines, i.e., molecules that take nonplanar structures, different from the common planar amides.
 We apply this chemistry to construction of molecules of highly ordered structures such as helix peptide mimetics stable in water.
-We also develop new chemistry involving dication or trication molecules and apply them as superelectrophiles to synthesize a variety of novel multi-functionalized aromatic compounds, which are pharmaceutically relevant.
+We also develop new chemistry involving dication or trication molecules and apply them as superelectrophiles to synthesize a variety of novel multifunctionalized aromatic compounds, which are pharmaceutically relevant.
 We are also creating chemical molecules, which will be useful to controlling biological events of membrane proteins such as ion channels, neurotransporters and G-protein-coupled receptors.
-These molecules also contribute to understanding the phyisiological functions of these membrane proteins.
-We combine all the experimental projects with computational chemistry, which will lead to deep understanding of the underling chemistry.
+These molecules also contribute to understanding the physiological functions of these membrane proteins.
+We combine all the experimental projects with computational chemistry, which will lead to deep understanding of the underlying chemistry.

 ![]() Helical structure of artificial amino acid peptide stable in water |